 To accompany wedding trees or themed events complementary hire plants include:

-For an alternative wedding trees to hire when you have a different theme or are having a late Autumn or winter wedding and want to hire trees in leaf:
+For an alternative wedding tree to hire when you have a different theme or are having a late Autumn or winter wedding and want to hire trees in leaf:

 For further information see the Birch tree hire page